Cancer and Pain Management

 How can I describe my pain?

 When your healthcare provider asks about your pain, you will need to communicate how your pain feels in as specific terms as possible.
-When you are asked how it feels, using the following terminology may be helpful:
+When you are asked how it feels, using the following may be helpful:

 Dull pain.
 A slow or weak pain, not very sudden or strong.